 While exact timing will be determined by the volume of applications received, your application will be processed as quickly as possible.
 If you would like an update on the status of your application, please connect with the tuition office of your school of choice.

 If both parents are financially responsible for the student’s education, they each need to fill out their own application.
-The information you provide will not be shared with the other parent.
+The information provided will not be shared with the other parent.
+Each guardian is evaluated individually based on their income and the portion of tuition they are responsible for.

-While filling out your application, there will be a section asking about unique circumstances.
+While filling out your application on the UJA Community Scholarships Portal, there will be a section asking about unique circumstances.
 There will be space for you to explain what has changed in your circumstances, and to upload supporting documents as necessary.

-You may be eligible.
-In addition to considering the amount of money that you withdraw from the corporation, the amount of money left in the corporation will also be considered in your Scholarship application.
-Your eligibility can only be determined once a Day School Scholarship application has been submitted.
+You are eligible to apply for a Day School Scholarship.
+In addition to considering the amount of money that you withdraw from the corporation, the amount of money left in the corporation will also be taken into account in your application.
+Other factors will also be considered in your scholarship assessment.

-You may be eligible.
-As part of your Scholarship application, you must disclose how much your interests are worth in the investment asset list.
-Your eligibility can only be determined once a Day School Scholarship application has been submitted.
+You are eligible to apply for a Day School Scholarship.
+As part of your application, you must disclose how much your interests are worth in the investment asset list.
+Other factors will also be considered in your scholarship assessment.

 There are a number of factors that can affect eligibility, including: owning your own business; owning property other than your primary residence; having significant investments; and high non-employment income.
-The eligibility of families with these circumstances can only be determined once a Day School Scholarship application has been submitted.
+Please reach out to the tuition manager at your child’s school to discuss your specific circumstances prior to completing a scholarship application.

 Most non-funded day schools have their own tuition assistance program and process.
 Families should contact their school for more information.